ietf-wg-cellar/ebml-specification/specification.markdown

 `EBML Stream`: A file that consists of one or more `EBML Documents` that are concatenated together.

 `EBML Header`: A declaration that provides processing instructions and identification of the `EBML Body`.
-The `EBML Header` may be considered as analogous to an XML Declaration [@!W3C.REC-xml-20081126] (see section 2.8 on Prolog and Document Type Declaration).
+The `EBML Header` is analogous to an XML Declaration [@!W3C.REC-xml-20081126] (see section 2.8 on Prolog and Document Type Declaration).

 `EBML Body`: All data of an `EBML Document` following the `EBML Header`.